The Risks of Consuming Typical Grains

 Carbohydrates are made up of sugars, both simple and complex.
 Refined sugars digest immediately (and therefore the term, “sugar high”.)
 Because digestion of refined sugars is so immediate (and there are no balancing minerals) your blood almost immediately becomes too acidic.

-Flour products are mucus-forming and are basically “glue-like” in your intestines.
-Since most of the beneficial fiber has been removed from flour products like cookies, donuts, pasta and today’s modern bread, they move slowly through your digestive system.
+2. They are a poor source of fiber.
+Since most of the beneficial fiber has been removed from flour products—cookies, pastry, pasta and today’s modern breads—they move slowly through your digestive system.

 It All Starts With Your Inner Ecosystem

 Just as the Earth has ecosystems that regulate survival and balance, our bodies have an inner ecosystem.
 Our inner ecosystem must contain literally pounds of commensal and beneficial microbes if we want to thrive, not just survive.

 A healthy human intestinal ecosystem works to protect us by digesting our foods, strengthening our immune systems, making neurotransmitters and guarding us from parasites and other pathogens in our foods.
 They literally make vitamins (Bs and K) right down inside us, and they do so much more.